Our Curriculum

 Experiential Education

 The primary learning method we use to help you achieve our learning outcomes is experiential education.
-Over the years we have developed Carpe Diem Lessons (CDLs), our unique experiential education curriculum.
+Over almost two-decades we have developed Carpe Diem Lessons (CDLs), our unique experiential education curriculum, that are added and improved by our experienced Overseas Educators each year.
+There are currently over 80 CDLs in our highly curated bank, each designed to meet students as their connection to a subject meets the same daily experience.

 These lessons address topics such as sustainability, environmental conservation, food security, climate change, fair trade practices, globalization, giving and receiving feedback, positive psychology, non-violent communication, and more.